Siprj/anime-rss/README.md

 This project is a playground to test new technologies, not a tool for peoples to use.

+# References

-Color scheme based on this: https://aadaa-fgtaa.github.io/blog/optionally/
+Color scheme based on this page: https://aadaa-fgtaa.github.io/